 How radon gets inside

-Nearly all soil contains low levels of decaying uranium, which emits radon gas, although certain regions have more than others (see U.S. map below).
+Nearly all soil contains low levels of decaying uranium, which emits radon gas, although certain regions have more than others (see U.S. map above).
 It's normally harmless — groundwater absorbs some of the radon, while the rest floats to the surface and dissipates softly into the air.

 The problems begin when rising radon hits the underside of a building.
 If it finds any cracks, seams or other openings, the lower air pressure inside sucks the radon through like a vacuum, often causing it to accumulate in enclosed, low-lying parts of a house such as basements and cellars.
 These gas pockets can build up to dangerously high densities over time, potentially even leaking into other rooms.
 Exposure is a year-round risk, but winter is typically the most dangerous time of year, since people often trap more of the gas inside by keeping their doors and windows closed.